Ir Amim

-Organizational Activities
+Organizational activities

 Ir Amim works from several angles to further its goals:

-Legal and Governmental Policy Activity
+Legal and governmental policy

 Ir Amim regularly provides information to Knesset members and members of the Jerusalem Municipal Government about actions in East Jerusalem that they believe to undermine Jerusalem's stability, impede parity amongst residents, or threaten the possibility for future final-status negotiations in Jerusalem (such as settlement building in Palestinian neighborhoods).
 The organization also brings cases to the Supreme and Municipal courts on topics such as building permits and social services in East Jerusalem.
 An example of this is in May 2016, when Ir Amim filed a petition asking the High Court of Justice to prohibit the Jerusalem Day flag parade from entering the Muslim Quarter, arguing that previous parades have resulted in violence to residents, vandalism, and racist provocations and that in 2016 the parade would coincide with the holy days of Ramadan.
 The High Court rejected the petition.

-Monitoring and Reporting
+Monitoring and reporting

 Ir Amim daily monitors the situation in East Jerusalem, and exposes key developments and in-depth analysis in its reports almost monthly.
 This type of monitoring and reporting is the basis for the legal and policy activity of Ir Amim, as well as the media work.